tiltowait/oregon-by-night/docs/house-rules.md

 ### 19. Abilities

-<u>**Specializations:** Once you reach the 5th Dot in any Ability, you may purchase additional Specializations for 3 XP, and a 15 success Downtime to represent your dedication to study and practice.</u>
+**Specializations:** Once you reach the 5th Dot in any Ability, you may purchase additional Specializations for 3 XP, and a 15 success Downtime to represent your dedication to study and practice.

 **Occult:**